Blog > 26 April, 2022

 After a lot of overthinking I have decided to make all of my metrics public on a single dashboard.
 The newly created dashboard shows revenue, engagement and signups for Keepthescore.co.
 Click here to see the dashboard.

 The main reason is marketing.
 I think that publishing your metrics and being transparent demonstrates that you have nothing to hide.
 It increases trust.
+But mainly: it provides a great story to tell.

 I'm hoping it will also get a small subset of users coming back more often.
 An online dictionary I used in the past would share its website analytics with its users: I found this fascinating and always had a peek when I was on the page.